Nell Rojas never grew up in the shadow of her legendary father, Ric Rojas, the former world-record holder at 15,000 meters.

-The latest thing Nell Rojas is into is marathoning, and turns out, this latest venture appears to be a keeper, because she’s ridiculously good at it.
+The latest thing Nell Rojas is into is marathoning, and as it turns out, this latest venture appears to be a keeper, because she’s ridiculously good at it.

-Rojas, of Boulder, Colo., blitzed the field on Saturday to win the 43rd annual Grandma’s Marathon women’s race, covering the 26.2 miles from Two Harbors to Canal Park in Duluth in 2 hours, 28 minutes, 6 seconds, fourth-fastest in race history.
+Rojas, of Boulder, Colo., blitzed the field Saturday to win the 43rd annual Grandma’s Marathon women’s race, covering the 26.2 miles from Two Harbors to Canal Park in Duluth in 2 hours, 28 minutes, 6 seconds, fourth-fastest in race history.
 This one wasn’t even close as Rojas, under sunny skies and cool, 50-degree temperatures, pulled away from the field in the second half.
-Runner-up Margaret Njuguna, a 49-year-old masters runner from Nairobi, finished five minutes back in 2:33:12, but Rojas snuck a peek back with about a half mile to go just to make sure.
+Runner-up Margaret Njuguna, a 35-year-old runner from Nairobi, Kenya, finished five minutes back in 2:33:12, but Rojas snuck a peek back with about a half-mile to go just to make sure.

 “The last 5K was very difficult, and with three miles to go I was like, ‘Whooo.
 This is going to be hard.’
 But I just kept pushing,” said Rojas, 31.
 “I knew I couldn’t back off because a few weeks ago I thought I had a race in the bag but with 300 meters to go this girl just came flying by me.
 So I just kept thinking like she might be right there.